Required Courses

 Elective courses

-(Three required; Must be different from the courses used to fulfill the Required Courses — e.g., Cyberlaw cannot count as both a Required Course and an Elective; Please note that not every course listed as an elective will be a course focused on communications law topics, but may, rather, be a course focused on topics complementary to communications law).
+(Three required; Must be different from the courses used to fulfill the Required Courses — e.g., Cyberlaw law cannot count as both a Required Course and an Elective; note that not every course listed as an elective will be a course focused on communications and data privacy law topics, but may, rather, be a course focused on topics complementary to communications and data privacy law.

 • Agency Partnership